TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 - TCP also allows for a large amount of data, like an image, to be sent in smaller chunks.
 Each of them might be labeled with a sequence number, as with “part 1 of 4” or “part 2 of 4”.
 And if one of the parts is lost, the recipient can ask for the missing part again.
 - UDP is another protocol for sending data that does not guarantee delivery like TCP, which might be useful for streaming real-time videos or calls, since we don’t want to wait for all the packets to be redelivered before we get new ones.

+## DNS Domaon name system

+cs50.harvard.edu to IP addresses.
+DNS is generally provided by a server nearby, with a big table in its memory, of domain names and IP addresses.

+Translate domain names to IP addresses

+## HTTP, or Hypertext Transfer Protocol,
+standardizes how web browsers and web servers communicate within TCP/IP packets.

+   HTTPS is the secure version of HTTP, ensuring that the contents of packets between the browser and server are encrypted.